<h1>über Architektur und verwandte Medien … </h1>

 6. 'Frank Lloyd Wright: Europe and beyond' von Anthony Alofsin veröffentlicht von University of California Press, 1999 http://books.google.at/

-3 The model was part of the 'Sixty Years of Living Architecture' Ausstellung im Palazzo Strozzi in Florenz, Juni 1951 [Seite 70 und folgende]
+3 Das Modell war Teil der 'Sixty Years of Living Architecture' X.) Ausstellung im Palazzo Strozzi in Florenz, Juni 1951 [Seite 70 und folgende]

 » A large wood and plastic model of Broadacre City, cleaned, repaired, and repainted for the occasion, was the pièce de resistance of the fourth hall […] and it made a profound impression. « [Seite 86]